5l1v3r1/NeoRAT/README.md

 ## Neo
-Free, open-source remote administration tool for windows
+Free, open-source remote access tool for windows

 ### Description
 Neo is an open-source TCP application protocol used to control multiple computers transfering requested data over to the server without interference by the client user.
 Supporting large amount of features with a whide range of options.
 Neo demonstrates the possibilities of python used in conjunction with other open-source projects.